 A GEFILTE FISHY TALE

 It’s Friday morning and, as usual, Bubbe Judy has brought home a giant jar of gefilte fish—her grandson Jack’s favorite dish—for the family’s Shabbos meal.
 But something is wrong: the lid is stuck.
 Oy!
-That’s when the excitement begins!
+That’s when the fun begins!

 “Never before have the trials and tribulations of opening a jar of gefilte fish in time for Shabbat been so much fun!”